1880-1909

 The Albow Brothers Centre (Saul, Phillip and Isaac) is a feature of the Cape Town Jewish community infrastructure.
 From Leon's death certificates we glean that he was from Taurigan (Tavrig or Taurage in Lithuania) and he had a brother Ephraim and two sisters.
 The latter lived in Leningrad with his mother.
 Leon was a bachelor and I assume he was a cousin of the more famous Albow brothers who also hailed from Tavrig or Taurage.

-In 1910 Israel Solomon sold his store to Lazarus Solomon.
-It may well be that he bought it from his son.
+In 1910 Israel Solomon (son) sold his store to Lazarus Solomon (father).
+The family also lives at Brussels rail junction outside of Vryburg.
+In 1913 an L. Solomon took over a general dealership at Lowlands - Brussels siding, in 1913.
+I assume that it was a transaction that Lazarus initiated shortly before passing away.
 In 1917 Annie Solomon, who lost her husband in 1912, sold the Poedimoe (Pudimoe) and Mathlaku trading stations to Lazarus Falowitz.
-Lazarus (who was from Neishtot Sugint or Naumiestis, Lithuania) and Annie Solomon had six sons: Bernard, Israel, Simon, Reuben, Maurice and Meyer (a minor).
+Lazarus Solomon (who was from Neishtot Sugint or Naumiestis, Lithuania) and Annie Solomon had six sons: Bernard, Israel, Simon, Reuben, Maurice and Meyer (a minor).
 The list of Jews who served in World War One, included was an S. Solomon, presumably Simon Solomon.

 Little is known about exactly how many Jews there were in Vryburg between 1880 to 1910 and how stable the community was.
 When Sarah Stern who died in Vryburg in 1896 she was buried in Kimberley.
-She was married to a Rabbi, Noah Stern, who was in Botswana.
-This would suggets that there was no formal Jewish presence at that point in time.
+On wonders if she was somehow connected to the Stern (German Jews) family of Schweizer Reineke.
+Her burial in Kimberley would suggest that there was no formal Jewish presence at that point in time.

-From the writing of Israel Abraham (pp. 40-41) we do know that Upington celebrated the High Holidays as early as 1898 and had two minyanim made up of local Jews nd those from the surrounding districts.
-Upington had a much larger and more established Jewish presence, Hence, it seems entirely plausible that Vryburg Jews gathered for the High Holidays after Upington.
-I suspect that the Grand Hotel and the Smollan's were the underpinning for such services.
+From the writing of Israel Abraham (pp. 40-41) we do know that Upington celebrated the High Holidays as early as 1898 and had two minyanim made up of local Jews and those from the surrounding districts.
+Upington had a much larger and more established Jewish presence, Hence, it seems entirely plausible that Vryburg Jews gathered for the High Holidays sometime after Upington mobilised.

 Fluidity: